 Of course, every device will differ slightly, so you must familiarise yourself with the manual.
 The point is, though, using an inverter isn’t rocket science.

-There are more complex setups where you can install the inverter onto your AC circuits, and by using a transfer switch, you can flip between shore power and the inverter.
+There are more complex setups where you can install the RV inverter onto your AC circuits.
+By using a transfer switch, you can flip between shore power and the inverter.

-Should I Leave My Inverter On All The Time?
+Should I Leave My RV Inverter on all the Time?

 Generating electricity and storing it in a motorhome is a hard-won battle, especially when living off-grid, so we’re pretty focused on efficiency and not wasting it.